 Auxins make an integral part of the plant’s nutrient media.
 It promotes the growth of organs, cell suspensions, and calli.
 It is also responsible for regulating the direction of morphogenesis.
 It also controls basic processes such as cell elongation and cell division at the cellular level.
 Since they initiate cell division, they are also involved in giving rise to either defined organs or unorganized tissues due to the formation of meristems.
-They mediate tropisms and maintain apical dominance in whole plants whereas in the organized tissues they establish and maintain polarity (Friml, 2003).
+They mediate tropisms and maintain apical dominance in whole plants whereas in the organized tissues, they establish and maintain polarity (Friml, 2003).
 Indole-3-acetic acid (IAA) is the most common form of auxins.
 They are particularly important for fruit setting and dropping in plants such as seedless cucumbers.

-Gibberellin comes into existence as metabolic products of a fungus.
+Gibberellin comes into existence as a metabolic product of a fungus.
 Gibberellin A2(C19H26O6), gibberellin A1 (C19H24O6) and gibberellic acid (C19H22O6) are three famously known gibberellins.
-It creates nearly same changes in a plant as auxins do.
+It creates nearly the same changes in a plant as auxins do.
 It influences seed and pericarp growth, anther development, flower induction, stem elongation, and seed germination.
-They are also responsible for modifying the flux through the GA-biosynthetic pathway which is primarily essential for development and adaptation of the plant with its environment.
-It is for this reason that gibberellins mediate environmental stimuli (Bartley et al., 1994).
+They are also responsible for modifying the flux through the GA-biosynthetic pathway which is primarily essential for the development and adaptation of the plant to its environment.
+This is why gibberellins mediate environmental stimuli (Bartley et al., 1994).
 Its effect on some species of plants is greater than others.
-However, not all plants positively respond to gibberellin especially the dwarf plants.
+However, not all plants positively respond to gibberellin, especially the dwarf plants.
 Maturing grapes are treated with it to induce looser bunches and larger fruit sizes.

 Cytokinin is the fountain of youth for plants.
-It interacts in a complex manner and control differentiation, development, and growth in the plants.
+It interacts in a complex manner and controls differentiation, development, and growth in the plants.
 It delays the natural aging process of a plant.
 The same concentration of cytokinin and auxin results in normal cell division.
 If auxin is greater in amount, then roots are developed.
 It is responsible for seed germination, the breaking of bud dormancy, floral development (Faiss et al., 1997), the activity of shoot apical meristem, apical dominance, nutrient mobilization, and leaf senescence.
 Its deficiency results in increased root growth and reduced shoot length.

 Works Cited